 FAQs

-2. How long does it take to ship from China to Germany?
+2. How long is the transit time from China to Germany?

 References